reduxjs/redux/docs/tutorials/fundamentals/part-5-ui-and-react.md

 Our components can now read state from the store, and dispatch actions to the store.
 However, we're still missing something.
 Where and how are the React-Redux hooks finding the right Redux store?
 A hook is a JS function, so it can't automatically import a store from `store.js` by itself.

 Instead, we have to specifically tell React-Redux what store we want to use in our components.
 We do this by **rendering a `<Provider>` component around our entire `<App>`, and passing the Redux store as a prop to `<Provider>`**.
-After we do this once, every component in the application will be able to access the Redux store if needs to.
+After we do this once, every component in the application will be able to access the Redux store if it needs to.

 Let's add that to our main `index.js` file: